What Is Pulpitis and What is The Best Way to Treat It

 There are, of course, some nuisances caused by this mild condition.
 For example, eating sweet or cold food may cause sharp pain, but the good thing is that the pain goes away once the stimulant is gone.

-The tooth pulp is usually healthy and, with timely and proper tooth treatment, it is possible to save the tooth.
+The tooth pulp is usually healthy and, with timely and proper dental treatment, it is possible to save the tooth.

 Unfortunately, irreversible pulpitis is one of the main reasons people seek emergency dental treatment.
 Irreversible pulpitis occurs when bacteria infect the nerve, and there is a painful inflammation of the pulp.